stefanwalther/awesome-qap/README.md

 - [SDKConnectionWithSenseTicket](https://github.com/AptkQlik/SDKConnectionWithSenseTicket) - Connect with the Qlik Sense .Net SDK using an existing session.
 - [ScriptReloader](https://github.com/AptkQlik/ScriptReloader) - Illustrate how one can decompose a Qlik Sense App so that scripts can be reloaded from an external server.
 - [QlikSenseScriptObfuscater](https://github.com/AptkQlik/QlikSenseScriptObfuscater) - A way to hide scripts with .Net SDK in Qlik Sense.

+## Qlik Sense QMC Utilities

+A collection of management console utilities for use with Qlik Sense.

+- [App Meta Fetcher](https://github.com/eapowertools/qmcu-app-meta-fetcher) - App Meta Fetcher is used in conjunction with the Governed Metrics Application (included in the Governed Metrics Service installation).
+This plugin outputs Site-level application metadata into a collection of csv files which can be used to identify application, master and non-master item, visualization, and sheet metadata.
+- [App Mover](https://github.com/eapowertools/qmcu-app-mover) - App Mover is a tool to help administer application movement from site to site.
+It allows exporting from one Qlik Sense environment and importing into 1 or many Qlik Sense environments.
+- [App Object Approver](https://github.com/eapowertools/qmcu-appobject-approver) - The App Object Approver enables approval of published sheets, stories, bookmarks, dimensions, measures, and Master Items in an app, thus, making them base objects of the Qlik Sense application.
+In addition, it's possible to un-approve objects as well and push them back to the community.
+- [Custom Property Bulk Loader](https://github.com/eapowertools/qmcu-custom-prop-loader) - The Custom Property Bulk Loader enables administrators to upload a list of values for managing custom properties without having to enter values manually.
+The bulk loader is able to update existing custom properties, or create new custom properties for a Qlik Sense deployment.
+Select a custom property or provide a name, select the resources the custom property will apply to, and upload a csv file with a single column list of values.
+Once that's done click the Create or Update button and to add or modify the custom property.
+- [Real QMC](https://github.com/eapowertools/qmcu-real-qmc) - The Actual Qlik Management Console in QMC Utilities
+- [Security Rule Manager](https://github.com/eapowertools/qmcu-rule-manager) - The Security Rule Manager allows a Qlik Sense administrator to export and import security rules from the Qlik Sense repository.
+This is helpful if you have developed a security model in one environment and would like to bring the whole model (or even specific security rules) over to a different environment.
+- [Source Control Assistant](https://github.com/eapowertools/qmcu-sclite) - The Source Control Assistant is an application backup and restore solution for Qlik Sense.
+Apps are serialized to json files, which can be easily stored and versioned in popular source control systems like Subversion, TFS, and Github.

 # License